reactioncommerce/reaction-docs/admin/login-services.md

 # Login services

+You can enable shoppers to register and log into your store with third-party login services, including Facebook and Google.
 By default, all third-party sign ins are turned off.
-To enable or disable sign ins, toggle each feature on or off in the Login Services dashboard panel.
+Enabling a third-party login service will add a button under the login panel.

 ## Facebook